Slater B. Stubbs

-Slater B. Stubbs (died July 3, 1867) was an American politician and physician from Maryland.
+Slater B. Stubbs (died July 3, 1867) was an American politician and medical doctor from Maryland.
 He served as a member of the Maryland House of Delegates, representing Cecil county in 1856 and in 1864.

 Biography

 Slater B. Stubbs He served as a member of the Maryland House of Delegates, representing Cecil county in 1856 and in 1864.
 He served as speaker pro tempore in 1864.

 He worked as a physician in Rising Sun.
 He was a member of the Cecil County school board at the time of his death.

 Stubbs married Sarah B. Haines, daughter of Edwin Haines.
 Their son was Slater B. Stubbs (died 1895).
 Stubbs lived in Rising Sun.

 Stubbs died on July 3, 1867.